 2003 Soul singer Arthur Conley dies of intestinal cancer in Ruurlo, Netherlands, at age 57.

 2003 After collapsing on stage during a concert in London, Meat Loaf is rushed to a nearby hospital with what a publicist terms "exhaustion due to a prolonged viral infection" but what is actually an irregular heartbeat requiring emergency surgery.

-2003 Tori Amos releases Tales of a Librarian.
+2003 Tori Amos releases her first compilation album, Tales Of A Librarian.

 2003 Let It Be...
 Naked, a stripped-down version of The Beatles' Let It Be album, is released.
 Phil Spector produced the original, and the new release removed his lavish strings and other accoutrements.